Aarti Mann: Early life and education

-Mann was born Aarti Majumdar in Connecticut on March 3, 1978, in a Gujarati Hindu family from Junagadh, Gujarat.
+Mann was born Aarti Majumdar in Connecticut on March 3, 1978, in a Gujarati Hindu family from Rajkot, Gujarat.
 "Mann" is a shortened version of her married name.

 When Mann was still a toddler, she moved with her family, which consisted of her parents, her older sister Kruti and younger brother Nishad, to several places in Pennsylvania.
 When she was a young child she lived in Pittsburgh, Mt.
 Lebanon and Wexford before settling in Fox Chapel.
 Her mother, Vasanti Majumdar, a graduate of University of Pittsburgh Medical Center (UPMC), still lives in Fox Chapel and is a physician specializing in obstetrics and gynaecology.
 Mann's father, who was also a physician, died while she was in high school.

 Despite Mann having never acted in plays during high school at Shady Side Academy in Fox Chapel, she graduated with a degree in film writing and directing from New York University where she practiced acting.